tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 results_proposal extension in the EncryptedExtensions.
-This results_proposal extension in the EncryptedExtensions then indicates what Verifier the client is requested to provide Attestation Results from in an `Attestation` handshake message sent after the `Certificate` message.
+This results_proposal extension in the EncryptedExtensions then indicates what Verifier the client is requested to provide Attestation Results from in an `Attestation` handshake message sent after the `CertificateVerify` message.
 The value conveyed in the results_proposal extension by the server MUST be selected from one of the values provided in the results_proposal extension sent in the ClientHello.